larsrh/website/topics/crdt/03-lattices.md

 And you'd be right.
 So what is the connection between lattices and partial orderings?

-Intuitively speaking, when we have two values and join them together, we should obtain something that is greater-than-or-equal-to the original values.
+Intuitively speaking, when we have two values and join them together, we should obtain something greater-than-or-equal-to the original values.
 And that's precisely the trick.
 We can define what less-than-or-equal-to means based just on the join operation!

-This is a pattern that is applied throught algebra.
+This is a pattern that is applied throughout algebra.
-We have two seemingly different abstract structures and can then define one in the terms of the other.
+We have two seemingly different abstract structures and can then define one in terms of the other.

 You may already know an example of this: subtraction.
 We can describe _x_ - _y_ equivalently as _x_ + (- _y_).
-It turns out that mathematicians prefer the latter representation, because it makes talking about the properties of - and + easier.
+It turns out that mathematicians prefer the latter representation because it makes talking about the properties of - and + easier.
 But both representations can be transformed into one another.

 What we have seen above is one possible definition of a semilattice.